 We can assist you with applying to be a deputy or we ourselves can apply to become a professional deputy.
 To find out more give us a call on 0808 139 b1606 or email us at [email protected]

-If a person loses Mental Capacity and does not have a Lasting Power of Attorney (LPA) or an Enduring Power of Attorney (EPA) in place, it may be necessary to apply to the Court of Protection for a Deputyship Order.
+If a person loses mental capacity and does not have a Power of Attorney in place, it may be necessary to apply to the Court of Protection for a deputyship order.

-This would appoint someone to manage the Property and Financial Affairs of a person who has lost capacity.
-It could be a relative or a friend and the Deputy would then be able to make decisions on their behalf.
+This would appoint someone as a deputy to manage the property and financial affairs of the person who has lost capacity.
+It could be a relative or a friend and the deputy will be able to make decisions on their behalf.